canonical/jaas-documentation/tutorial/jaas_basics.rst

 ``tar xvf jimm.tar.xz``

-and move to the extracted jimm folder:
+and move to the extracted JIMM folder:

 ``cd jimm``